 Only an idiot would go the effort of purchasing a spy camera only to blow their cover with obvious placement or sloppy installation.
 Rule this unlikely scenario out first by looking out for obvious new objects.
 Calculators, air fresheners, plug sockets and adapters are good at concealing cameras.
 Be suspicious of any of these objects that appear without obvious cause.
 It would take a special kind of idiot, too, to simply install a normal small camera somewhere in your home or office and then try to conceal it.
 But it does happen.
 Check between books, lamp shades, DVD players and any place where youd hastily set up a camera if you wanted to secretly film yourself.

 If someone has managed to access your property or business to install a hidden camera, the chances are they know what they're doing.
 Its highly unlikely someone with the requisite skills to get inside your property would make a rookie error like putting a hidden camera in an obvious place.
 Theyd also be unlikely to waste all that effort by putting the camera in a spot where it cant pick up your image.
 So the trick here is to think from the point of view of someone trying to spy on you.
 What are the best vantage points?
 Where would the camera be pointed?
 If theres a desk in the room or another point of interest like a workstation or specific chair, how would you get the best shot?
-Reverse engineering is this process to get to the key vantage points.
+Reverse engineering is the process of getting to the key vantage points.

 Cameras aren't as easy to detect as bugs because they dont emit radio signals.
 If you're still suspicious but cant find the evidence, its time to tear down the room.
 Start at the top and work downward.
 Look at light fittings, air vents, architraves and picture rails first.
 Then look behind and inside pictures and posters.
 Remove the back of anything that has one.